jean-roland/LCSF_Doc/index.md

 ### Protocol

-A command set in LCSF is the top hierarchical object, and is called a protocol.
+A protocol in LCSF is the top hierarchical object.
 A protocol is composed of a number of commands.

 ### Command Type